Mole salamander: Hybrid all-female populations

-The nuclear DNA of the unisexuals generally comprises genomes from up to five species: the blue-spotted salamander (A. laterale), Jefferson salamander (A. jeffersonianum), small-mouthed salamander (A. texanum), streamside salamander (A. barbouri), and tiger salamander (A. tigrinum), denoted respectively as L, J, T, B, and Ti.
+The nuclear DNA of the unisexuals generally comprises genomes from up to five species: the blue-spotted salamander (A. laterale), Jefferson salamander (A. jeffersonianum), small-mouthed salamander (A. texanum), streamside salamander (A. barbouri), and tiger salamander (A. tigrinum), denoted respectively as L, J, Tx, B, and Ti.
 This flexibility results in a large number of possible nuclear biotypes (genome combinations) in the unisexuals.
-For example, an LJJ individual would be a triploid with one A. laterale genome and two A. jeffersonianum genomes, while an LTJTi individual would be a tetraploid with genomes from four species.
+For example, an LJJ individual would be a triploid with one A. laterale genome and two A. jeffersonianum genomes, while an LTxJTi individual would be a tetraploid with genomes from four species.
 Because they have hybrid genomes, unisexual salamanders are a cryptic species with morphology similar to coexisting species.
 For example, LLJs look like blue-spotted salamanders and LJJs look like Jefferson salamanders.
-Silvery salamanders LJJ (A. platineum), Tremblay's salamanders LLJ (A. tremblayi), and Kelly's Island salamanders LTT and LTTi (A. nothagenes) were initially described as species.
+Silvery salamanders LJJ (A. platineum), Tremblay's salamanders LLJ (A. tremblayi), and Kelly's Island salamanders LTxTx and LTxTi (A. nothagenes) were initially described as species.
 Species names were later dropped for all unisexual salamanders because of the complexity of their genomes.
 The offspring of a single mother may have different genome complements; for example, a single egg mass may have both LLJJ and LJJ larvae.

 Despite the complexity of the nuclear genome, all unisexuals form a monophyletic group based on their mitochondrial DNA.
-The maternal ancestor of the unisexual ambystomatids was most closely related to the streamside salamander, with the original hybridization likely occurring 2.4-3.9 million years ago, making it the oldest known lineage of all-female vertebrates.
-The hybridization was most probably with an A.laterale.
+The maternal ancestor of the unisexual ambystomatids was most closely related to the streamside salamander, with the original hybridization likely occurring 2.4~3.9 million years ago, making it the oldest known lineage of all-female vertebrates.
+The hybridization was most probably with an A. laterale.
 All known unisexuals have at least one A. laterale genome and this is thought to be essential for unisexuality.
 However, the A. laterale genome has been replaced several times, independently, in each of the lineages by matings with A. laterale.

+Limb regeneration

+Ambystoma mexicanum, a neotenic salamander with exceptional regenerative capabilities is one of the principal models for studying limb regeneration.
+Limb regeneration involves the propagation of a mass of low differentiated and highly proliferative cells termed the blastema.
+During limb regeneration, blastema cells experience DNA double-strand breaks and thus require homologous recombination, a form of DNA repair that deals with double-strand breaks.